tomwhartung/jmws_twentyfifteen_idMyGadget/README.md

 * Changed doctype to html

 * Added theme name to title (TODO: REMOVE THIS, and uncomment "add_theme_support( 'title-tag' );" // line 73 in functions.php)

+(Oops I did not do a great job of keeping track of this ....)